Nick7o/SlickPainter/README.md

-# Logo Maker
+# Slick Painter
 **Version: 0.1.0**

-Logo Maker is a tool for runtime drawing in Unity, written in C#.
+Slick Painter is a tool for runtime drawing in Unity, written in C#.

 #### Main features:
  - drawing and erasing using brushes